 Indeed, there was a time in Cape Town, and in other top cities in the country, when chefs were imported rather than home-grown.
 That has all changed over the years as local culinary experts have become famous by bringing world class food and service to local establishments and turning local businesses into first class dining experiences.
-Now there is a fantastic mix of international and local chefs turning Cape Town into a feast for culinary enthusiasts and lovers of good food.
+Rather than local restaurants being comparable to educational toys for experimental and inexperienced chefs, there is now a fantastic mix of international and local chefs turning Cape Town into a feast for culinary enthusiasts and lovers of good food.

 Mr Tomato King, Rudi Liebenberg

 Known as the Tomato King, Rudi is the chef of Planet Restaurant at The Mount Nelson Hotel which one of the oldest restaurants in the city.
 He’s called the Tomato King because of the creative ways he uses local ingredients, especially the vegetables and of course, the ordinary tomato.
 Great guy who believes his shyness was what turned him towards cooking, a fear he has since overcome.
 Most interesting about his methods is his firm determination to make everything from scratch.
 His only concessions are Parmesan cheese and Port Salut.

 Toque Genius, Bruce Robertson

 South Africa celebrity chef, Bruce Robertson of the Showroom fame has just opened a new restaurant called the Boat House.
 It’s actually his beach house which has been opened to the public but with limited seating capacity.
 It’s personalized and elaborate.
 Chef Bruce will be there to entertain you as guests as he prepares one of the most sumptuous meals you will ever have in Cape Town.